IsacLjungberg/isacljungberg.github.io/README.md

 ### Not yet finished game contract
 *August 2026 - October 2026*
 Currently hired on a contract where I'm working part time developing a ranked matchmaking system and various other features along with a colleague.
 Will be able to specify the game once the patch is released, but until then what game I'm working on is held under NDA.
-But I've been working in a full-stack capacity with unity on a real product with market share, primarily focusing my efforts on scalable cloud and database development and interaction with game clients in a networked multiplayer game.
+But I've been working in a full-stack capacity with unity on a real product with market share, primarily focusing my efforts on scalable cloud and database development and interaction with game clients in a networked multiplayer setting.

 ### Game Prototype, Dinner in the Dungeon
 *June 2026 - July 2026*